Enable SSO in Your Account

 Enable SAML option.

 You'll need to add a Help Scout application to your IdP.
 We have instructions for several of the more popular below, as well as using a generic identity provider.
 You can check out the instructions for each here:

 - Enabling SSO with OneLogin as the Identity Provider

 - Enabling SSO with Okta as the Identity Provider

 - Enabling SSO with Azure AD as the Identity Provider

 - Enabling SSO with a Generic Identity Provider

-All of the details you need to create a new application with your Identity Provider can be found at the bottom of the Login page:
+All of the details you need to create a new application with your IdP are found on the Manage > Company > Authentication > Single Sign-On page:

-- After setting up Help Scout as a new application, you will need to enter the Endpoint URL that you receive from the Identity Provider in the Single Sign-On URL field.
+- After setting up Help Scout as a new application, you will need to enter the endpoint URL that you receive from the IdP in the Single Sign-On URL field in Help Scout.

-You will also need to grab the Identity Provider public key so that you can digitally sign authentication assertions.
-There should be a place to download the certificate from the Identity Provider.
-You can then upload it via the
+You will also need to grab the IdP public key so that you can digitally sign authentication assertions, the X.509 certificate.
+Upload it to Help Scout using the

 Upload Certificate button.